-Best Overall: Snow Joe Pure Calcium Chloride Ice Melt Pellets
+Best Ice Melt for Concrete Overall: Snow Joe Pure Calcium Chloride Ice Melt Pellets

-If you want an ice melt with fast-acting results, you can’t go wrong with Snow Joe MELT Calcium Chloride.
+If you want the best ice melt for concrete that has fast-acting results, you can’t go wrong with Snow Joe MELT Calcium Chloride ice melting pellets.
 This de-icing product is excellent for snow build-up and stubborn ice.
 It uses a unique formula from renowned manufacturer Snow Joe that is easy to dispense, with rapid results.

 It is designed for the most frigid weather (-25 F) and poses little danger to flora, fauna, or concrete flooring, making it the standout product in its class.
 Snow Joe Calcium Chloride Pellets do not clump, and you can use these pellets on sidewalks.

 Unlike other competitor products, the MELT Calcium Chloride Pellets will not get into your home and is an industrial-strength de-icer that can last up to 24 hours.
 It is the best on this list and your preferred choice for preventing ice build-up.

 The product contains 94% calcium chloride to bring out the fire and penetrate snow and ice three times faster than your regular ice melt.
 The Calcium Chloride formula creates an exothermic reaction once in contact with moisture.
 The size of the pellets makes it ideal for covering a larger area with your hand-crank seeder.

 - 94% calcium chloride brings instant heat

 - The quick-action formula for immediate results

 - Pre-treating the surface with Snow Joe MELT will stop stubborn ice and snow build-up.